gcoop-libre/ansible-lookup-plugin-pass/README.md

 ## Usage

-First, add in `ansible.cfg` the next line:
+Clone this repository in a directory of your choice and tell ansible to look for plugins there by setting something like this in `ansible.cfg`:

 ```
-lookup_plugins=~/ansible-lookup-plugin-pass/lookup_plugins
+lookup_plugins=/path/to/ansible/plugins
 ```

-Just use it as you would use the password lookup, but with the path to your password instead of the path to a file.
+Then just use it as you would use the password lookup, but with the path to your password instead of the path to a file.
 For example, if you would normally get your password with